blaylockbk/wgrib2-docs/docs/User-Guide/01_install-conda.md

     mamba run -n wgrib2 wgrib2 <options>
     ```

-    or activate the environment and then run
+    Or activate the environment and then run:

     ```bash
     mamba activate wgrib2